-The Kelsey's permanent exhibition in the William E. Upjohn Exhibit Wing features highlights from our collections, including objects from Karanis and Seleucia, a colorfully painted Egyptian mummy coffin, magical amulets from the ancient Near East, Greek pottery, Greek and Roman sculptures, an important collection of Roman glass vessels, and a unique large-scale watercolor reproduction of the famous murals from the Villa of the Mysteries at ancient Pompeii.
+The Kelsey's permanent exhibition in the William E. Upjohn Exhibit Wing features highlights from our collections, including objects from Karanis and Seleucia, a colorfully painted Egyptian mummy coffin, magical amulets from the ancient Middle East, Greek pottery, Greek and Roman sculptures, an important collection of Roman glass vessels, and a unique large-scale watercolor reproduction of the famous murals from the Villa of the Mysteries at ancient Pompeii.

 Villa of the Mysteries Murals